THE-GREATEST-AMERICAN-HERO.COM

 Serving TGAH community since 1998

-Merchandise
+Vintage Merchandise

 Many visitors to the website are already aware of the lawsuit brought against ABC and SJC Productions by Warner Bros.
 Inc. claiming TGAH infringed on their Superman copyright.
 This legal nonsense continued past the shows broadcast history, and due to this factor, many potential licensees backed away from producing merchandise based on the show.
 Fans would not see Maxwell gun and badge playsets, no lunchboxes, school folders, trading cards, or any of the other types of products one would normally see.

-However a handfull of official items were release during the years of 1981-1983.
+However a handful of official items were released during the years of 1981-1983.
 The extreme popularity of Believe It or Not, had fans and music lovers alike waiting for a single release.
 The first 45 single was distributed in a plain paper cover, while the next batch that shipped a few weeks later came in the slick red sleeve featuring the shows title and insignia.
 The same sort of cover (although a larger size) was used with the sale of the theme's sheet music.
 A full Joey Scarbury album called America's Greatest Hero was released next.
 Believe It or Not, and Sum of My Old Friends are the only two songs heard on the record that are actually in the show.

 A series of child size shirts were also found in stores during the shows run.
 The costume insignia appeared on two of the shirts, on being made of a slick heat applied transfer, the other having the symbol screened right on the shirt itself.
 Another style had a drawing of a brick wall with Ralph's feet sticking out, as if he crashed headfirst through the brick with the shows title all on the front.
 It's been said a second cartoon style shirt was also offered, but I never found it back in the 80's or yet today.